-These trails are attractions in their own right and take you passed other Inca Structures, traditional Andean communities, and incredible scenery.
-Because there are many different ways to get there, you can pick the one suited to your personality and how many days you have available.
-If you’re looking at Machu Picchu as the main reason to visit Peru, we also recommend a short tour of the Amazon Rainforest while here and a great add-on experience is the Sandoval Lake Lodge near Puerto Maldonado, which we will cover further down.
+These trails are attractions in their own right and take you past other Inca Structures, traditional Andean communities, and incredible scenery.
+Because there are many different ways to to Machu Picchu, you can pick the one suited to your personality and how many days you have available.
+If you’re looking at Machu Picchu as the main reason to visit Peru, we also recommend a short tour of the Amazon Rainforest while here and a great add-on experience is the Sandoval Lake Lodge near Puerto Maldonado, which we will cover farther down.

 Enjoy the Bio Trip

 Cusco is not just a fantastic place to experience Peru’s treasure trove of archaeological sites, but is also a base to experience fantastic nature, such as the cloud forest of the Manu National Park region.
 Manu is the largest and reportedly most pristine of all Peru’s protected areas and covers around 1.5 million hectares of lowland Amazon Rainforest and forest high on the Peruvian Andes.